-Another great option for things to do while waiting in line with kids is play the alphabet game.
-Pick a topic such as superheros, actors, fruits or animals and take in turns coming up with an answer for each letter of the alphabet.
+Another great option for things to do while waiting in line with kids is playing the alphabet game.
+Pick a topic such as superheroes, actors, fruits or animals and take in turns coming up with an answer for each letter of the alphabet.
 If you get stuck, the next person can jump in.

 For example: Fruit A – Apple, B – Banana, C – Cherry etc. You can just go round your group taking in turns, or if you have older kids who like a bit of competition, you can keep track of how many answers each person gets and declare a winner at the end of each round.

 Make the waiting in line fun by coming up with a plan for where you will go and what you will do next.
 This not only builds excitement for your next activity, but also helps the time pass quicker.
 Especially when you give the kids a little bit of the decision making power.

 When coming up with things to do while waiting in line, you are surrounded by other people doing exactly the same thing, so why not strike up a conversation with the strangers beside you.
 Perfect if you speak the same language, although a bit challenging if not.
 New people can be an interesting way to pass time.

 Kids are often brilliant at this.
 So often our kids make new friends when we are travelling, finding another child around their age to play with for 10 minutes as we wait in line or spend some time at the park.

 This is such a wonderful trait children have and one us adults can learn from.
 It does get harder to make friends as we grow up, but it shouldn’t.
 Everyone has a unique and interesting story to tell so start opening up the conversation if those around you appear open to a chat.

 Yet another way to make use of the crowds around you is to create a story about some of the people in waiting nearby (although maybe not in earshot).